wisdom2608/Learn-Terraform/Load_Multple_Scripts_To_Ec2/README.md

 ├── user_data.tpl            # User data template file
 ```
 - `terraform-project/`: This is the directory which `main.tf`, `scritp1.sh`, `script2.sh`, and `user_data.tpl` are located.
-- `user_data.tpl`: This the file that defines the format in which the scripts will be executed
+- `user_data.tpl`: This the file that defines the format in which the scripts will be executed.

 ```bash
 #!/bin/bash